 [25-AUG-22] We reduce the length of our 1.2-V supply lead to 1 cm and connect 0V directly to the PCB's ground pad.
 We are still unable to program the logic chip, we get an "OTP bit set" error.
 Replace the chip.
 Get same error.
 Check programming cable with an A3041A and it works fine.
 Go back to A3045.
 Forget to turn down power supply from 2.7 V to 1.2 V. We check "Progam Pin Connecte" in the programming software.
 We are able to program the chip.
 We notice our power supply error half-way through.
 Supply 2.5 V to 2V5 and 1.2 V to 1V2 and see 77 μA on 1V2 and 220 μA on 2V5.
 We try to re-program with these power supplies and get the same "OTP bit set" error.
 Increase 1V2 to 2V3 and all goes well.
 We remove our 1V2 and 2V5 supply leads.
 Their resistance is 7 Ω and 11 Ω respectively.

 [26-AUG-22] We use copper wire to deliver 1V2 and 2V5.
 Our programming cable adaptor leads are 25 mm long.
 Resistance is roughly 15 Ω each.
-We can scan and erase the logic chip with 1.2 V and 2.5 V applied to 1V2 and 2V5 respectively.
+We can scan and erase the logic chip with 1.2 V and 2.5 V applied to 1V2 and 2V5 respectively, but we are unable to program and verify the device.
 We try applying 2.5 V to both 1V2 and 2V5.
 Scan and erase succeed but programming fails.
 We drop 2V5 to 2.0 V. Scan, erase, and programming all succeed.
 We restore 2V5 to 2.5 V. We have 69 μA flowing into 1V2 and 250 μA flowing into 2V5.
 This turns out to be because TP4=2V5 and we have current flowing through R4.
 Reprogram and 1V2 current is 69 μA while 2V5 current is 2.5 μA for 2V5 = 1.2 V and 4.5 μA for 2V5 = 2.5 V. We get the CPU running and enable the ring oscillator.
 We have 489 μA flowing into 1V2.

-Firmware P3045 V1.2 has ND, SD, ED, and WD provided by variable-resolution duty-cycle digital to analog converters (DACs).
+Firmware P3045 V1.2 has ND, SD, ED, and WD provided by duty cycle digital to analog converters (DACs).
 Software sets a two-byte value for each electrode output.
 We have our ring oscillator running and from it we derive Digital to Analog Converter Clock (DCK), nominally 10 MHz, as set by fck_divisor in ROM.asm.
 With fck_divisor = 8 we measure DCK = 10.9 MHz.
 A counter running on DCK counts from 0-65535 in steps of dac_step, also set by ROM.asm.
 With dck_divisor = 1 we measure 166 Hz.
 With dac_step = 8 we measure 1.2 kHz.
 With dac_step = 1 our resolution is sixteen bits, but the time constant of the low-pass filter that completes the digital to analog conversion will have to be 1/166 Hz × 65536 = 394 s if we are to capture our sixteen-bit resolution.
-With dac_step 8, our time constant need be only 1/1200 × 8192 = 6.8 s.
+With dac_step 8, our time constant need be only 1/1328 × 8192 = 6.2 s.
 The required time constant is inversely proportional to the square of dac_step.
 Our required resolution is 5 μm over a 5-mm range of motion, or 0.1%, which is 10 bits.
-Our required response time is of order one or two seconds.
-The time constant will be hard-wired on the circuit board with a capacitor.
+Our required response time is of order 100 ms. The time constant will be hard-wired on the circuit board with a capacitor.
 The dac_step and fck_divisor we can vary with commands.

 [23-SEP-22] We add logic chips to our two fully-assembled A3045As.
 All other parts were loaded onto paste and reflowed in our oven.
 Photograph of top and bottom sides here.